 - The next day, knead the dough with the crushed rock candy (or coarse dark cane sugar) and roll it out fairly thinly, about 2 millimeters thin if possible.

 - Use a glass to cut out the cookies from the thin dough, or cut it into squares.

 - Bake the cookies at 180 degrees celsius for approx 8 minutes, they should not become too dark.

-- Put the cookies at some baking rack until they are completely cold.
+- Put the cookies on a baking rack until they are completely cold.

 - You can store the cookies in a cookie jar.

-They can be served for your guests with a bit of jam on the side just like some of the people would do in 1860.
+They can be served for your guests with a bit of jam on the side just like some people would do in 1860.